-The vehicle operation area shown on the Preliminary Site Plan in Exhibit A does not coincide with the parking spaces and will be kept free of parked vehicles and other obstructions at all times.
+The vehicle operation area shown on the Preliminary Site Plan in Exhibit A does not coincide with the parking spaces and will be kept free of parked vehicles and other obstructions at all times except for the normal ingress and egress of vehicles.
 This standard is met.